 1. Hang clothes

 It’s simple, easy, and you can even do it without a clothesline!
 I am using a simple drying rack from Ikea until I figure out how to get my real clothesline strung up.
-Check out Stacy’s recent post on the many benefits of line drying your clothes!
-Save energy by reducing your dryer usage (and save money too!).
+Check out this post about the benefits of line-drying your clothes year-round.
+You can save energy by reducing your dryer usage (and save money too!).